tghn2/doi-automator/README.md

 - an **Open Crossref validator** button that opens the Crossref metadata quality check page
 - a **Send XML to Crossref** button that submits the XML through a Netlify Function

-Set these environment variables in Netlify for deposits:

-- `CROSSREF_USERNAME`
-- `CROSSREF_PASSWORD`
-- `CROSSREF_TEST=true` to send deposits to Crossref's test endpoint instead of production

 ## Notes

 - Uses `read-excel-file` for workbook import.